Silex/docker.el/README.md

 ## Quickstart

-Use <kbd>M-x docker</kbd>, select a resource then then mark or unmark items using the following keybindings (for more marking possibilities, check out https://github.com/politza/tablist):
+Use <kbd>M-x docker</kbd>, select a resource then mark or unmark items using the following keybindings (for more marking possibilities, check out https://github.com/politza/tablist):

 | Binding            | Description          |